senzing-garage/aws-cloudformation-dev-rest/README.md

 ## Interact with Senzing API Server using SSL client authentication

-1. :pencil2: Retrieve the Senzing API Server URL, client keystore and password secret name from the cloudformation stack that was brought up.
+1. :pencil2: In the Cloudformation Stack details "Outputs" tab, retrieve the Senzing API Server URL, client keystore and password secret name.
-   It can be found in the output tab.
    This is what it looks like in the AWS Cloudformation management console:

    ![api url](assets/cloudformation_output_api.png)

-   <br/>Example:
+   Example:

     ```console
     export SENZING_API_SERVER_URL=https://XXXXXXXX.amazonaws.com/api